HuntsmanCancerInstitute/UMIScripts/Usage.md

 For de-duplication with the UMI appended to the read name:

     bam_umi_dedup.pl --in input.bam --out output.bam --umi name --cpu $CPU

+By default, one mismatch is tolerated when de-duplicating with UMI sequences.
+**Note** that extreme depth may substantially slow down execution time when mismatches are tolerated.
+For `bam_umi_dedup`, a maximum depth is allowed for mismatch tolerance before mismatch checking is dropped to avoid extreme impact (runtime of days).
+Dropping mismatch tolerance completely will also improve runtime.

 For a human (hg38) WGS Bam file with 668M alignments, the Picard tool (version 2.26.3)